grab-a-byte/blog/src/15-to-clean-or-not-to-clean.md

 The changes here aren't too radical and yet the amount of performance we gain from this is quite surprising.
 The figure for this is from `170.2ms` all the down to _drumroll please_ `160.4ms`!
 What an astronomical change.
 That `9.8ms` makes this a difference of about 5% in speed.

-To put into perspective how much that is, it is the equivalentof taking a
+To put into perspective how much that is, it is the equivalent of taking a

 - Intel i5 14600K
   - Released October 2023